Our Partner Agencies

 The Arc North Florida: (386) 362-7143 www.arcnfl.com Provides advocacy and services for adults 21 and older with developmental disabilities.
 Vocational and employment skills training, residential option, transportation, recreation and support services.

-Three Rivers Legal Services: (386) 752-5960, www.trls.org, Provides free civil legal assistance to low-income people with family, housing, probate, consumer, tax, education, and public benefits problems, guardian advocacy, and other issues.
+Three Rivers Legal Services: (386) 752-5960, www.trls.org, Provides free civil legal assistance to low-income people with family, housing, probate, consumer, tax, education, and public benefits issues, guardian advocacy, and other issues.

-Vivid Visions: Hotline (386) 364-2100 or (800) 500-1119, www.vividvisionsinc.org Provides assistance to victims of domestic violence that includes shelter, crisis hotline, counseling, advocacy, court advocacy, support groups, information, referrals and other services as needed.
+Vivid Visions: Hotline (386) 364-2100 or (800) 500-1119, www.vividvisionsinc.org Assistance to victims of domestic violence that includes shelter, crisis hotline, counseling, advocacy, court advocacy, support groups, information, referrals and other services as needed.